Sharu-n-A-26/sharu-a-game/README.md

 🛠 Technologies Used
 Python: Core programming language.
 Random Module: For random events and outcomes.
-Time Module: To add pauses for better pacing.
 Follow the prompts to fight enemies and make decisions!
 📖 Game Walkthrough
 Start the Game: Begin the adventure.